GastonZalba/ol-dji-geozones/README.md

 ```
 ## [DJI API](https://www-api.dji.com/api/geo/areas) - What we know
 ### Problems
-The data returnrd by the API has some problems:
+The data returned by the API has some problems/strange behaviors:
-- The elements in level 6 (Altitude Zones, grey features) are returning from the api tagged with level 2 (Restricted Zones, red features).
-- The elements in level 4 (Regulatory Restricted Zones, light blue features) are returning from the api tagged with level 7 (Recommended Zones, green features).
-This imposibilites filter theses levels separatedly in the requests.
-To bypass this problem, this module functions completely different of the official map.
+- The elements in *level 6* (Altitude Zones, grey color) are returning from the api with *level 2* in the properties (Restricted Zones, red color), and the elements in *level 4* (Regulatory Restricted Zones, light blue color) with *level 7* (Recommended Zones, green color).
+This makes very messy the frontend, and make it impossible to filter these levels accordingly in each request.
+To avoid this problem, this module functions completely different from the official map: performss the API requests including all *levels*, distributing the results in differents layers according to each level.

 ### Required parameters
 - `level`